ZupIT/beagle-docs/content/en/Tutorials/Adding Beagle to a part of a native screen/Adding a Beagle server-driven component.md

 ## Step 1: Create a component in the backend

-We will create on this step, a button as a server-driven component, so we are able to display it on a native screen.
+You will create a button as a server-driven component, so that you are able to display it on a native screen.

 Follow the steps:

 1. Create a Kotlin class in your backend.

-2. Name it `SingleComponentBuilder`, that is the class that will build your server-driven \(object\)component.
+2. Name it `SingleComponentBuilder`.
+This is the class that will build your server-driven \(object\)component.

 3. Copy and paste the code below: